ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_feature_selection">&nbsp;</a>
 ### 2. Feature Selection
-The first step is to define the some features.
+The first step is to define some features.
 Feature selection is similar to the [Pixel Classification Workflow](../pixelClassification).
 In the image below we show how you can choose the features.
 In particular, blob-detectors like the `Laplacian of Gaussians` or line-detectors like the `Hessian of Gaussians` are appropriate for blob like structure such as cells.
 In the figure below it is shown the response of the `Laplacian of Gaussians` for the cells in the image.

 ![alt text](fig/blue_totorial_features2.jpg)